damianhakert/damianhakert.github.io/source/handbook/marketing/blog/community-writers/index.html.markdown

 All of GitLab's blog posts begin as an issue in the [GitLab blog post project][blog-project].
-To become a community author, all you have to do is assign yourself to an open issue labeled "community post" and "up-for-grabs, write a quick introduction in the comments section explaining why you want to write the post, and ping @erica.
+To become a community author, all you have to do is assign yourself to an open issue [labeled "community post" and "up-for-grabs][avail-posts]," write a quick introduction in the comments section explaining why you want to write the post, and ping @erica.

 If you don't see a topic that interests you, you can propose a new topic by